mercedesb/google-sheets-pairing/README.md

 A simple ruby CLI app for maximally matching data from Google sheets.

-The main runner (`matcher.rb`) is currently set up and configured to read Dev Together event registrations and match mentors and mentees based on the languages and frameworks they have in common.
+The main runner (`main.rb`) is currently set up and configured to read Dev Together event registrations and match mentors and mentees based on the languages and frameworks they have in common.

 The code uses an iteration on the Edmonds matrix in order to calculate a maximum bipartite matching of the 2 data sets.